Before RCIA Begins

 - Talk with Catholics.
 No one does Christianity on their own!
 If you know faithful, practicing Catholics, talk with them!
 Tell them of your interest in Catholicism, and don't be afraid to identify any doubts or hesitations you may have.
 Ask them why their Catholic faith is so important to them.
 Ask them to pray for you.

 - Read the Catechism.
 The Catechism of the Catholic Church is the standard book which presents Catholic teaching in summary form.
 One good, searchable Catechism is available online through this link.

 - Come to a Thursday night session.
-Ask Patrick about attending a Thursday night session to see what RCIA at the Cathedral is all about.
+If RCIA is going on, ask about attending a Thursday night session to see what RCIA at the Cathedral is all about.

 - Get more info.
 Call for more information: 651.228.1766.